About this policy

-We collect information from you in two ways; directly through information that you provide to us on various pages and forms on mohammedr7.sg-host.com, indirectly through our website’s technology, on paper, in person or by telephone.
+We collect information from you in two ways; directly through the information that you provide to us on various pages and forms on mohammedr7.sg-host.com, indirectly through our website’s technology, on paper, in person, or by telephone.

 When you log onto our website we register your Internet Protocol (IP) Address – this enables us to send and receive information to and from you over the internet.
 We also collect data on visitor patterns by using cookies.

-- We use your information to fulfil your needs, process payments or donations and to provide you with material that you have requested.
+- We use your information to fulfill your needs, process payments or donations, and provide you with the material that you have requested.

 - We may also use your personal data to tell you about how we use the donations we receive and other ways you can support us.